Rush Limbaugh and the Excellence in Broadcasting Network on Friday, live from the Southern Command in sunny South Florida.

 I can't help what he thinks.

-Okay, go ahead, get out of it.
+Go, okay, go ahead, get out of it.

-All I all I know both are still on the same team.
+Both are still on the same team.

-All I know is that it's a kiss of death when this guy picks a basketball winner when he picks when he endorses a political candidate, now he's picked the Super Bowl team.
+All I know is that it's a kiss of death when this guy picks a basketball winner when he endorses a political candidate.

-It's a kiss of death when the Hutch says that hey, with all the things going on, everyone knows that everything is pointing towards the Saints.
+It's a kiss of death when the Hutch says that, hey, with all the things going on, everyone knows that everything is pointing towards the Saints.

 Everybody knows that.